openstack/neutron/doc/source/admin/config-dvr-ha-snat.rst

 Known limitations
 ~~~~~~~~~~~~~~~~~

-* Migrating a router from distributed only, HA only, or legacy to distributed
-  HA is not supported at this time.
-The router must be created as distributed
-  HA.
-  The reverse direction is also not supported.
-You cannot reconfigure a
-  distributed HA router to be only distributed, only HA, or legacy.

 * There are certain scenarios where l2pop and distributed HA routers do not
   interact in an expected manner.
 These situations are the same that affect HA
   only routers and l2pop.